 After you've entered all the required information click Save Changes.

 Learn more about PagerDuty SSO at the PagerDuty Knowledge Base.

 You can log onto PagerDuty by going to your company PagerDuty website e.g. https://yourdomain.pagerduty.com and clicking "Sign in with your Identity Provider".
-This redirects to the Duo Single Sign-On login page.
-Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to the PagerDuty site after authenticating.
+This redirects you to Duo Single Sign-On to begin authentication.

 If using the PagerDuty mobile app, fill in your e-mail address and then tap "Search".
 Tap "Sign in with your Identity Provider", and then authenticate to Duo Single Sign-On.

 You can also log into PagerDuty using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to PagerDuty in Duo Central by adding it as an application tile.
 Once the tile has been added, log into Duo Central and click the tile for PagerDuty.

 Congratulations!
 Your PagerDuty users now authenticate using Duo Single Sign-On.